 Other stories about Lost & Found in Japan

 There are several stories from people visited to Japan Lost & Found of valuables;

-“I dropped the commutation ticket (seems to be expensive) at Hakata Station, I was almost crying and looking for it but I could not.
-Finally went to Lost & Found center in the station and there was it.
-The fact was that the station cleaning staff had found, I knew the same thing can happen in no other countries. ”
+“I dropped my commuter pass (commuter passes are usually one, three or six months worth of rides and are usually very expensive) at Hakata Station, I was almost crying and looking for it but I could not.
+Finally I went to Lost & Found center in the station and there it was.
+The fact was that the station cleaning staff had found it, I knew the same thing cannot happen anywhere else. ”

-“When I lost my wallet in a bullet train (Shinkansen), I experienced it sent to the hotel, where is in completely different direction, via Takkyubin (Delivery Service).
+“When I lost my wallet in a bullet train (Shinkansen), it was sent to the hotel I stayed in, which is in a completely different direction, via Takkyubin (Delivery Service).
 This was a trip I accompanied with my friend and I borrowed some money from him until my wallet returned. ”

-“I have lived in Japan for 5 years, but most things come back, the great place of the Japanese people”
+“I have lived in Japan for 5 years, but most things come back; it’s the great place of the Japanese people”

-“It is true that Japan is wonderful, but here is a story in another place.
+“It is true that Japan is wonderful, but here is a story outside of Japan.
 I dropped my wallet that I put in $7000 when I was young, but an African-American man picked up it and gave it back to me.
 He did not receive a reward.
 That was at Dallas airport ”

 Also, someone say that there are friends from other countries who have things stolen in Japan, “Someone got his umbrella stolen three times, and also kickboards.
-Maybe it may not be as secure as it used to”.
-The topic of lost-item reporting in Japan is also introduced overseas, but there are many impressions somewhat overestimated as being stolen umbrella and bicycle in Japan too.
-Nevertheless, it would be certain to be proud that majority is good people to delivers lost wallet with good faith, hopefully.
+Maybe it is not be as secure as it used to be”.
+The topic of lost-item reporting in Japan is also introduced overseas, but there are many impressions somewhat overestimated, of stolen umbrellas and bicycles in Japan too.
+Nevertheless, we are proud to say that the majority are good people who deliver lost wallets with good faith, hopefully.